marianlea/tic-tac-toe/README.md

 ## About

-A simple Tictactoe game that gives off a nice and responsive interface for users to enjoy.
+A simple Tictactoe game with Ghibli Theme and has a responsive interface for users to enjoy.

 ## Technologies:
 * HTML